Ukraine

 • There is a timeframe set in law of six months, which can be extended to 12 months with reasoning.
 In practice, the procedure usually lasts from 7 to 11 months.

-• There is a mechanism to link the SDP to the asylum procedure whereby an SDP applicant may be referred to the asylum procedure if a protection issue emerges during the SDP.
+• While the SMS assesses whether applicants are stateless during the asylum procedure, statelessness is not deemed relevant in the asylum procedure and there is no referral mechanism to the SDP.
+There is a mechanism to link the SDP to the asylum procedure whereby an SDP applicant may be referred to the asylum procedure if a protection issue emerges during the SDP.
 There is also a mechanism to refer to a procedure to determine Ukrainian nationality if a possible entitlement to nationality emerges during the SDP.

 • Applicants under the SDP are considered lawfully temporarily staying on the territory and are provided with a certificate to confirm this.
 The certificate should be prolonged by the SMS if the timeframe of the procedure is extended.